 When you water with drip irrigation or daily, the roots tend to grow towards the surface of the ground instead of reaching deep.
 Do this allows the tree to work and find it’s own water.

 Avoid watering so much that you see standing water.
 Trees can drown from too much water.

 One More Thing...

-One thing to remember when growing peaches, apricots and nectarines is that these are not long lived trees, even in areas where they thrive, they are not a tree that will produce for your future grandchildren.
+One thing to remember when growing peaches, apricots and nectarines is that these are not long lived trees, even in areas where they thrive.
+They are not a tree that will produce for long periods of time.
 We look at planting some every year at our orchard and mix them in with other trees for protection.

 Remember these 4 tips and you’ll grow peach trees AND actually eat them every year.